RunestoneInteractive/RunestoneServer/source/AlgorithmAnalysis/analysis.rst

 characters for the second position, :math:`n-2` for the third, and so on.
 The total number of candidate strings is :math:`n*(n-1)*(n-2)*...*3*2*1`, which is :math:`n!`.
-Although some of the strings may be duplicates the program cannot know this ahead of time and so it will still generate :math:`n!` different strings.
+Although some of the strings may be duplicates, the program cannot know this ahead of time and so it will still generate :math:`n!` different strings.

 It turns out that :math:`n!` grows even faster than :math:`2^{n}` as